For us, Fintech only matters if it is helping Kenyans solve real-world problems or seize genuine opportunities.

 A plethora of definitions for fintech exist and the term has been used in myriad ways since the 1950’s.
 I think of “fintech” as the application of innovative business models and technology to improve the delivery of financial services.
 This definition spans institution types (from traditional banks to the newest and coolest entrants), client segments (from the financially excluded to the hippest millennial) and covers all the “2” payments between people, business and government: P2P, P2B, B2B, P2G, etc. Our work at FSD Kenya has also spanned this diverse fintech landscape.

-One of our earliest interventions was policy guidance to enable M-Pesa, a project which emerged from DFID’s Financial Deepening Challenge Fund.
+One of our earliest interventions was policy guidance to enable M-Pesa, a project which emerged from the UK’s Foreign, Commonwealth and Development Office’s (FCDO) Financial Deepening Challenge Fund (FDCF).
 The “Mobile Micro-Finance” application’s mission was “to enable increased connectivity in the micro-finance sector, by providing a data communications platform that will allow financial institutions to grow.”
 However, in the true spirit of fintech (even if the term was not yet in common use), M-Pesa pivoted from microfinance repayments to person-to-person payments based on the feedback loop of consumer research and consumer behaviour in the pilot.
 The research that we supported with Professors Tavneet Suri and Billy Jack confirmed that this “fintech” solution delivered some value to low-income households.

 Paybill functionality enabled entities to leverage the platform for payments including utility providers, financial institutions, schools, health providers and other businesses.
 Consumers liked the convenience of mobile money payments and businesses liked the operational efficiency.
 But perhaps even more transformational was the opportunity remote mobile payments created for new business models such as the pay as you go energy space.